5 Ways to Use Power Automate to Improve Your Projects

 - An action is what happens once the flow is triggered.
 In this example, the flow will copy the email attachment to OneDrive.
 A flow can have one or more actions.

-There are five main types of Power Automate flows:
+There are five main types of Power Automate flows, categorized as cloud, desktop, or business process flows.

 - Automated, a flow triggered by an event, for example, send an email if an item in a SharePoint list is changed.